apollographql/router/.changesets/fix_bryn_datadog_agent_sampling.md

 ```

-By using these options, you can decrease your Datadog bill as you will only be sending a percentage of spans from the Datadog agent to datadog.
+Using these options can decrease your Datadog bill, because you will be sending only a percentage of spans from the Datadog Agent to Datadog.

 > [!IMPORTANT]
 > Users must enable `preview_datadog_agent_sampling` to get accurate APM metrics.
 Users that have been using recent versions of the router will have to modify their configuration to retain full APM metrics.

 > [!IMPORTANT]
-> The Router does not support [`in-agent` ingestion control](https://docs.datadoghq.com/tracing/trace_pipeline/ingestion_mechanisms/?tab=java#in-the-agent).
+> The router doesn't support [`in-agent` ingestion control](https://docs.datadoghq.com/tracing/trace_pipeline/ingestion_mechanisms/?tab=java#in-the-agent).
-> Configuring `traces_per_second` in the Datadog agent will NOT dynamically adjust the Router's sampling rate to meet the target rate.
+> Configuring `traces_per_second` in the Datadog Agent won't dynamically adjust the router's sampling rate to meet the target rate.

 > [!IMPORTANT]
-> Sending all spans to the datadog agent may require that you tweak the `batch_processor` settings in your exporter config.
-This applies to both OTLP and the Datadog native exporter.
+> Sending all spans to the Datadog Agent may require that you tweak the `batch_processor` settings in your exporter config.
+This applies to both OTLP and Datadog native exporters.

-See the updated Datadog tracing documentation for more information on configuration options and their implications.
+Learn more by reading the [updated Datadog tracing documentation](https://apollographql.com/docs/router/configuration/telemetry/exporters/tracing/datadog) for more information on configuration options and their implications.